Dragonmystic707/exalted-reincarnated/docs/System/Encounters.md

 their own Key Issues that they must Gather Influence upon.

-Typically, the Antagonist’s Goal and Goals and Key Issues are directly related to the Party’s--whether in direct opposition, or competing to get there first.
+Typically, the Antagonist’s Goal and Goals and Key Issues are directly related to the Party’s—whether in direct opposition, or competing to get there first.
 For convenience sake, these are referred to as the “the same” Key Issue.

-However, antagonists having the same Key Issue is not a *requirement*--they may be working on a separate Goal for the scene, and they have tangential or completely unrelated Key Issues.
+However, antagonists having the same Key Issue is not a *requirement*—they may be working on a separate Goal for the scene, and they have tangential or completely unrelated Key Issues.
 Typically, these start out as Hidden to the Party.